ClosedXML/ClosedXML/docs/features/sort.rst

   before/after any other text in ascending/descending order.

 .. note::
-   The simplest way to enter empty string into an Excel is to write **'** into a cell and press enter.
-The ``TYPE`` function will then return 2for the cell, indicating a text type.
+   The simplest way to enter empty string into an Excel is to write apostrophe (**'**) into a cell and press enter.
+The ``TYPE`` function will then return 2 for the cell, indicating text type.
    The apostrophe is displayed because of a style (``IXLStyle.IncludeQuotePrefix``), it's not actual value.
 To get rid of apostrophe, you can copy value of a cell into another one.

 Sorting rows
 ============